Rent a bike, scooter or moped in Nha Trang, Vietnam

 So let’s examine the possibilities of rent a moped so that you could get to the shopping centers of Nha Trang, markets, beaches and the nearest surroundings on your own.
 That is, where, how and how much?

 It is not difficult to rent a motorbike in Nha Trang or any other Vietnam city.
 There are several variants:

 - specialized points;

-If there is no such service, it is enough to walk along the second and third lines of Nha Trang (the first line is near the sea where large hotels are located).
+If they don’t provide such a service, it’s enough to walk along the second and the third lines of Nha Trang (the first line where big hotels are situated is near the sea).